JakubBekier/RGB-histogram/README.md

 # How does it work?

 Every pixel of image has values R(ed), G(reen) and B(lue) on a scale of 0 to 255.
-Value of color describes intensity.
+Value of color describes intensity. <br>
 Program counts how many times every value has occured and displays results in a graph.

-Remember that EVERY pixel has all 3 values, so EVERY pixel has value of blue color even if image is full red.
-Sometimes you can see a graph with the highest peak of color which is hard to notice, thats because every pixel has low value of this color.
+Remember that EVERY pixel has all 3 values, so EVERY pixel has value of blue color even if image is full red. <br>
+Sometimes you can see a graph with the highest peak of color which is hard to notice, thats because every pixel <br> has low value of this color.